Prangula/Prangula/README.md

 #### Android Developer

-I’m a passionate Android Developer with 2+ years of industry experience, currently working at Space International on an online mobile banking app (Space Uz).
+Passionate Android Developer with 2+ years of experience, including 1 year at Space International, where I worked on a large-scale mobile banking app (20M+ users, TBC UZ).
+I specialize in Kotlin, Jetpack Compose, and Clean Architecture, with solid experience in feature development, debugging, and app redesign.
- I specialize in Kotlin, Jetpack Compose, Clean Architecture, and MVI, and I take pride in building secure, testable, and beautiful Android applications.
+Recently relocated to Germany (July 2025) and now fully focused on contributing my skills to the German market.
- Always improving — I love clean code, scalable architecture, and impactful user experiences.
+Highly motivated, detail-oriented, and committed to building secure, scalable, and user-friendly Android applications.

 Find me:
 (+49) 1736602587